pantrypoints/sp/content/en/research/marco-polo/travels/volume-1/book-2/chapter-11.md

 When all have dined and the tables have been removed, then come in a great number of players and jugglers, adepts at all sorts of wonderful feats,{6} and perform before the Emperor and the rest of the company, creating great 384diversion and mirth, so that everybody is full of laughter and enjoyment.
 And when the performance is over, the company breaks up and every one goes to his quarters.

-## CHAPTER 14.
+## Chapter 14.
 Concerning the Great Feast held by the Grand Kaan every Year on his Birthday.

 The Tartars keep high festival yearly on their birthdays.